7 Subject Lines for Thank You Notes (After Interviews or Meetings)

 Personalize your subject line!
 Naming your reader will connect to him directly and you’ve weaved in the focus of what the reader most wants – sales growth.

-- David – thank you for meeting & next steps for ABC Consulting
+David, thank you & next steps for ABC Consulting

 This is personalized, shows you recognize what the reader most cares about (sales growth), and suggests forward movement.